NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/committee/gulf-states-counties-and-parishes-caucus)

 **Description:**
-The Gulf States Counties and Parishes Caucus (GSCPC) is the unified voice for Gulf Coast counties and parishes before Congress and the Administration, promoting collaboration and regional information sharing.
+The Gulf States Counties and Parishes Caucus is the unified voice for Gulf Coast counties and parishes before Congress and the Administration, promoting collaboration and regional information sharing.

 ---